riazXrazor/ImgPos/readme.md

                width:250
                });

-               // all congig options and default values posx:null, // position x from where to start crop from left posy:null, // position y from where to start crop from top height:null, // height of the crop image
+               // all config options and default values posx:null, // position x from where to start crop from left posy:null, // position y from where to start crop from top height:null, // height of the crop image